asoiu-compiler-2019/laboratory-berimbolo13/README.md

 2. Description of your language
 Types: string, number; Loops; Expressions; Blocks of code
 3. Description
-A simple programming language written in Java, which is capable to accept user's input and display output also calculate simple math equations.
+A simple programming language written in Java, which is capable to accept user's input and display output also calculate simple math equations, loops, blocks.